pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Platform

-In TAP, extensions can be enabled via custom `.ini` file snippet.
+In Tanzu Application Platform, extensions can be enabled via custom `.ini` file snippet.
 An `.ini` snippet is a valid PHP configuration file.
 The buildpacks will look for any user-provided snippets under `APP-ROOT/.php.ini.d/*.ini`.

 For example: